 - There is no smoking near baby.

-- No pillows, stuffed animals, bumper pads or toys are in the crib with baby.
+- No pillows, blankets, stuffed animals, bumper pads or toys are in the crib with baby.

-- Baby is on a firm mattress.
+- Baby is on a firm and flat sleep surface, such as a mattress in a safety-approved crib.
 The sheet fits tightly.

 Resources for Physicians & Agencies

 The Healthy Start Coalition has materials available for physicians and community agencies that would like to promote safe sleep.
-Please download and print the following or call 904.723.5422 x113 for hard copies:
+Please download and print the following or call/email Lynnea Maystrick at 904.723.5422 x 107 or firstname.lastname@example.org for hard copies and other electronic copies:

 - Safe Sleep Brochure (English)